The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry: Data samples

 \subsection{VIPERS}

 The VIMOS public extragalactic redshift survey \citep[VIPERS,][]{Guzzo2013, Scodeggio2018} is a spectroscopic survey carried out at the Very Large Telescope in Cerro Paranal, Chile, with the VIMOS instrument \citep{LeFevre2003}.
-The grism used for this survey (low-resolution red) yields a spectral resolution $R \simeq 220$.
-The wavelength coverage by VIPERS with this grism is shown in \cref{fig:PAUS_filters} as a light-grey shaded area.
-For this work, we utilise its second public data release, PDR-2 \citep{Scodeggio2018}.
+The grism used for this survey (low-resolution red) yields a spectral resolution $R \simeq 220$ in a wavelength range of 5500-9500 \AA\ (light-grey shaded area in \cref{fig:PAUS_filters}) For this work, we utilise its second public data release, PDR-2 \citep{Scodeggio2018}.

 The target selection of PDR-2 comprises objects in the redshift interval $0.5<z<1.2$, with a magnitude limit of $i_{\rm AB}\leq 22.5$, which makes it one of the deepest spectroscopic catalogues publicly available.
+It is worth noting that deeper spectroscopic surveys do exist in fields overlapping with PAUS, such as VANDELS \citep{Pentericci2018}, VUDS \citep{LeFevre2015}, VVDS \citep{LeFevre2013} or zCOSMOS-deep \citep{Lilly2006}, just to mention the surveys employing the same spectrograph as VIPERS.
+However, VIPERS has the largest angular coverage of them, as well as the closest magnitude limit to PAUS ($i_{\rm AB}<22.5$ vs $i_{\rm AB}<23$).
+Moreover, at its redshift range ($0.5<z<1.2$), VIPERS also offers an unique combination of sampled volume and galaxy density \citep[almost 90,000 galaxies, see][]{Scodeggio2018}.
+Hence, it can be considered the closest catalogue to a perfect PAUS spectroscopic counterpart.
 The complete catalogue covers a total of $\sim 23.5$ deg$^2$, split between the CFHTLS W1 and W4 fields, which results in a catalogue of 86,775 galaxies in total.